 Moomoo offers the ability to trade on margin.
 Margin is a loan that investors can use to purchase more shares than they could otherwise afford.
 For example, if an investor has $1,000 and wants to buy $2,000 worth of stock on margin, they would only need to come up with 50% of the total purchase price.
 The other 50% would be borrowed from the broker.

 While margin can help investors to make bigger profits, it also comes with the risk of bigger losses since losses are magnified when stocks are bought on margin.
 As a result, margin trading is only appropriate for experienced traders who understand and are comfortable with the risks.

-Moomoo also supports short selling, which is a way to profit from falling stock prices.
+Moomoo also supports short selling, a way to profit from falling stock prices.
 With short selling, investors borrow shares of stock from a broker and sell the shares immediately.
-The hope is that the price of the stock will fall before it needs to be bought back and returned to the broker.
+The hope is that the stock price will fall before it needs to be bought back and returned to the broker.